Ultimate’s heat-activated, multi-force archwires provide a gradual increase of loads from anterior to posterior regions.

 -

-Click here to download our complete orthodontic product catalog.18MB.
+Click here to download our complete orthodontic product catalog.8 MB

 Our Support - Spring Basics